eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 nationalities (and the PID Provider is willing to attest to these multiple nationalities), the PID Provider can include all of the nationalities in the nationalities array.
-A potential drawback of this solution is that the User cannot selectively disclose only one or these nationalities, since for ISO/IEC 18013-5-compliant attestations, always the entire array will be presented if the User approves the presentation of the nationality attribute.
-A potential solution to this challenge is for the PID Provider to include only one nationality in the nationality attribute, and for the remaining nationalities use one or more domestic data attributes specified according to requirement PID_ISO_02.
+A potential drawback of this solution is that the User cannot selectively disclose only one of these nationalities, since for ISO/IEC 18013-5-compliant attestations, always the entire array will be presented if the User approves the presentation of the nationality attribute.
+A potential solution to this challenge is for the PID Provider to include only one nationality in the nationality attribute, and for the remaining nationalities to use one or more domestic data attributes specified according to requirement PID_ISO_02.

 #### 4.2.3 Attribute location_status